 The first step is simply to get a calendar – one that is large enough to write on and brainstorm with.
 Some people are really effective with digital calendars, so they start a blogging calendar in Outlook or Google Calendar.
 Others prefer the pencil-to-paper method.
 No matter the method, you must pick something that you’ll actually stick to and use.

-You can download my simple editoral calendar for your blog at the bottom of this article.
+You can download my simple editorial calendar now.

 Step 2: What Will You Write About?